thomasmartinsen-zz/WirelessSensorTag/README.md

  * GetTemperatureRawDataByUUID
  * GetTemperatureStatsByUUID

-Short example of how to use the tool:
+Short example of how to use the client:
 ```
 var client = new WirelessSensorTag.Client();
 var latestTemperature = await client.LogShared.GetLatestTemperatureRawDataByUUIDAsync("0123456789");